LATEST CRUISE BOOKINGS

 We then return to Viking Ocean Cruise for IN THE WAKE OF THE VIKINGS on board Viking Sea.
 This cruise has been re-scheduled twice, but now starts in Bergen on September 4th, visiting Lerwick in Shetland, Torshavn on the Faroe Islands, Reykjavik in Iceland, then across to Nanortalik and Qaqortoq in Greenland.
 A day across the Labrador Sea then takes us to L'Anse aux Meadows in Newfoundland, then into the Gulf of St Lawrence with a visit to Saguenay, on to Quebec City and ending in Montreal on September 18th.
 See the Viking website here for details of that great adventure.

 Then, after a short break at home (and in a change of our previously listed schedule), we'll be joining Seven Seas Mariner in Miami on October 10th for PANAMA TO PARADISE.
 This visits Grand Cayman island, and Cartagena in Colombia before another passage of the Panama Canal.
 Then it's Golfito and Puntarenas in Costa Rica, Corinto in Nicaragua, Puerto Quetzal in Guatemala, and Acapulco and Cabo St Lucas in Mexico, before a visit to San Diego in California.
-Then it's 5 days at see before visiting Kahului in Maui and ending on Honolulu in Hawai'i on November 1st.
+That is followed by 5 days at sea before visiting Kahului in Maui and ending on Honolulu in Hawai'i on November 1st.
 See more about the cruise here.

 We then end the year with a return visit to New Zealand back again on board Seven Seas Mariner for RSCC.
 ANCIENT FJORDS & MODERN CITYSCAPES begins In Auckland on November 30th, with visits to Tauranga, Gisborne, Wellington, Lyttleton for Christchurch and Port Chalmers for Dunedin, all in New Zealand, then onto Burnie in Tasmania, Melbourne, Gelong and Eden in Australia before ending in Sydney on December 15th.
 Here's the link for details on that cruise.